Last Exam Date for Year 11 - 2020

 There are two ways to do this:

-- A letter of authorisation to the school signed by the student concerned for the attention of Miss Kilroy clearly stating who can collect their results
+- A letter of authorisation to the school signed by the student concerned for the attention of Mrs Ferneyhough clearly stating who can collect their results

-- Via email with Exam Results as the subject sent to Miss Kilroy at email@example.com from the student’s own email address and clearly stating who can collect their results
+- Via email with Exam Results as the subject sent to Mrs Ferneyhough at firstname.lastname@example.org from the student’s own email address and clearly stating who can collect their results

 Please note that we are unable to accept emails or letters from parents and we cannot give out results on the day to anyone other than the student unless a letter or email (from the student) has been received into school prior to Results Day.

-If any student has not collected their 2017 certificates then they should collect from the main school reception during office hours.
+Students should collect certificates from school reception during office hours.